PhonologicalCorpusTools/CorpusTools/docs/source/environment_selection.rst

    :align: center

 3. Click the central "target" rectangle.
+A dropdown menu will offer the options of "Add segments" or "Add features".
+These options have no effect on the way that any analysis functions work, but they do change the way information is displayed to you in PCT.
+If you select "Add features", then you will be presented with an inventory window where you can search for segments by entering a list of features, but you cannot select any individual segments.
+However, the names of the features you choose will appear in the environment window.
+If you select "Add segments", then you will be able to choose individual segments, as well as searching by feature, but the environment window will display a list of segments either way, and not the names of features.

+   For example, If you choose "Add segment", then search for "+nasal", and then click on [t] and [k], the environment window will display the set "{m,n,ŋ,t,k}".
+If you choose "Add feature" and search for "+nasal", then go to "Add segment" and click on [t] and [k], the environment window will display "{+nasal},{t,k}".
+Both methods will lead to exactly the same results, but one way may make it easier for you to read and interpret your results.

-4. Select [m], [n], and [ŋ] either by hand or through their features (e.g., [+nasal, -vocalic] or whatever combination of features is relevant for the corpus).
-(Be sure to fully select the segments if you're using features; don't just have them highlighted, or they won't get added to the environment.
-See :ref:`sound_selection` for details.)
+4. Now select all the nasals in your corpus, either by hand or through their features (e.g., [+nasal, -vocalic] or whatever combination of features is relevant for the corpus).
+Be to fully select the segments if you're using features; don't just have them highlighted, or they won't get added to the environment.
+If a sound is red, then it is only highlighted, not selected.
+Sounds that are selected have a blue background.
+See :ref:`sound_selection` for details.

 5. Click the leftmost empty set.